Back to fellos.app

 5. Choose the visibility:

-• Members Only — only visible to logged-in members
+• Authenticated — only visible to logged-in members.

 6. Write your content using the rich text editor.